PREDICT offers the world's most advanced Instrumentation for Ferrography Analysis.

 The Ferrogram Maker magnetically separates machine wear debris from the lubricating oil.
 The oil sample is first diluted for improved particle precipitation and adhesion.
 The diluted sample flows down a tube on a specially designed glass slide called a ferrogram.
 The ferrogram rests on a magnetic block, which attracts ferrous particles out of the oil.
 Due to the magnetic field, the ferrous particles align themselves in chains along the length of the slide with the largest particles being deposited at the entry point.
 Nonferrous particles and contaminants, unaffected by the magnetic field, travel downstream and are randomly deposited across the length of the slide.
 After the particles are deposited on the ferrogram, a wash is used to remove any remaining lubricant.
 The wash quickly evaporates and the particles are permanently attached to the slide.
 The ferrogram is now ready for optical examination using a Ferroscope.

-The Ferroscope is an analytical ferrography optical microscope.
-It comes with three magnification powers -100x, 500x, 1000x.
-A technician can scan a Ferrogram quickly at low power looking for obvious abnormal particles, interpret particle origin and wear mechanism at 500x, and gain more insight into stress directions at 1000x.
+The Ferroscope is an analytical ferrography optical industrial microscope.
+It comes with three magnification powers: 100x, 500x, 1000x.
+An Analyst could scan a Ferrogram quickly at 500x looking for obvious abnormal particles, interpret particle origin & wear mechanism, and use 1000x to get more insight into stress directions.

-The Ferroscope is equipped with reflective and transmitted light sources so that a Ferrogram can be illuminated from above and below.
+The Ferroscope is equipped with reflective and transmitted light sources so that a Ferrogram can be illuminated from above and below which aids in the identification of particles.
 A red light source illuminated above the Ferrogram causes the light to be reflected off particles and a green light source below the Ferrogram causes light to be transmitted.
 Any metallic particles will reflect light and non-metallic particles will transmit light.

 For more information please contact firstname.lastname@example.org